qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 library to download and possibly launch some code on your machine, so be sure to trust the source.

-With both the natural language and code embeddings, we can build and store them in the Qdrant collection.
+With both the natural language and code embeddings, we can store them in the Qdrant collection.

 ### Building Qdrant collection